It’s day 18 of our trek to Everest Base Camp. It’s our final day. We’ve almost made it. Today we head from Monjo to Lukla – back to where we started.

 We stood on the top of our world at Kala Pathar at 5540 meters, or 18,208 feet above sea level.

-We Left Before The Earthquake
+We Left Before The Earthquake of 2015

 And – all bar one of us – left Nepal before the tragedy of the 2015 earthquakes happened.
 Pam’s account of her experience of the quake, while in Kathmandu tells you just how frightening it was, but also of the support of the hotel and World Expeditions staff.

 Nepal’s mountains and people have left me with wonderful memories.
-There is a piece of this country, these Himalaya and these folk that will stay with me forever.
-I left and immediately, yes, immediately, wanted to go back.
+There is a piece of this country, these Himalayas, and these folk that will stay with me forever.
+I left and immediately, yes, wanted to go back.
 Perhaps a trek to see how the mountains differ from east to west, but definitely to trek again.

 The country remains in desperate straits.
 It was incredibly poor before the quakes, but resilient in the face of dealing with the disaster.
 I’ll return one day to Nepal.
 While I’m sure that trekking isn’t for everyone – you really have to WANT this to make it happen, I urge you to visit this amazing land.

 And if you have the opportunity to trek with Ramesh, with Lhapka, with Meg, and with Moni – then I cannot recommend them and World Expeditions enough.

 - You NEED good comprehensive travel and medical insurance to do this trek, a medical evacuation by helicopter will cost at least US$5,000.
 The fittest member of our group was evacuated from Macchermo with altitude sickness.
 Get a quote here.